-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the n/a application criteria?
+If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
 (HOPWA only)

-Describe how resources will be Explained above.
+Describe how resources will be Eveloped above

+Explained above.

-allocated among funding categories.
+allocated among funding

+categories.

+-

+Fundain ad abased

 Describe threshold factors and Explained above.

 grant size limits.

 What are the outcome measures

 expected as a result of the

 method of distribution?